 Link: Apply now for the Citi® / AAdvantage® Executive World Elite Mastercard®

-Co-branded credit cards are big businesses for airlines, and in many cases, a majority of their profits come from frequent flyer programs, and the lucrative arrangements they have with banks.
+Co-branded credit cards are big businesses for airlines, and in many cases, a large percentage of their profits come from frequent flyer programs, and the lucrative arrangements they have with banks.

 When thinking of premium credit cards, the first cards that come to mind are probably The Platinum Card® from American Express, the Chase Sapphire Reserve®, and the Capital One Venture X Rewards Credit Card.

-However, there’s a premium airline credit card that arguably gets me just as much value as some other premium cards, if not more.
-In this post I wanted to take a detailed look at this card, which is in a league of its own when it comes to airline credit cards offering lounge access.
+However, a premium airline credit card arguably gets me as much value as some other premium cards, if not more.
+I’ll take a closer look at the card in this post.

 In this post:

 American Airlines has co-branded cards issued by both Barclays and Citi, and the most premium card in the portfolio is the Citi® / AAdvantage® Executive World Elite Mastercard®.
-This card offers the strongest lounge access perk of any airline credit card, to the point that it’s almost ridiculous how generous this card is.
+This card offers the strongest lounge access perk of any airline credit card.

-Let’s look at all major aspects of this card, like the sign-up bonus, return on spending, benefits, and more.
-Some might even want to give this card another look, given that credit card spending now counts toward elite status in the AAdvantage program.
+Let’s look at all major aspects of this card, including the welcome bonus, return on spending, benefits, and more.

-Personally, I value American AAdvantage miles at ~1.5 cents each, so to me, those miles are worth about $750.
-That’s a solid bonus for a card.
-Then again, think of the bonus as just an added incentive here.
-There is a much bigger reason you’ll want the Citi AAdvantage Executive Card.
+Personally, I value American AAdvantage miles at ~1.5 cents each, so to me, those miles are worth about $1,050.
+That’s a solid bonus, especially for a card that also offers a lot of value in the long run.

 Note that the bonus miles aren’t available to those who have received a new cardmember bonus for this card in the past 48 months (however, you are eligible if you’ve had a different American Airlines credit card, including if you’ve received a bonus on a different product).